Wife of Derry manager claims GAA knew of abuse allegations

 "I asked for a female officer and I got a male.
 I was already nervous enough.
 Then when the PPS rejected by case, I felt hopeless."

+She added that PPB has specially trained domestic abuse officers "who strive to protect victims, prosecute offenders and prevent re-offending".

+It added it was determined there was insufficient evidence to provide a reasonable prospect of conviction for any offence in relation to any individual.

-A spokesperson for the PPS said on Sunday: "The PPS takes cases of domestic violence and abuse extremely seriously, and we are committed to prosecuting all such cases where the evidence allows us to do so, in strict accordance with the PPS Code for Prosecutors.
+A spokesperson said on Sunday: "The PPS takes cases of domestic violence and abuse extremely seriously, and we are committed to prosecuting all such cases where the evidence allows us to do so, in strict accordance with the PPS Code for Prosecutors.

 "We are aware of comments made by Mrs Gallagher in the media.
 We will contact Mrs Gallagher to discuss her concerns."